port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 ### Data Model Setup

-Ensure that your **PagerDuty incident blueprint** is configured properly.
-You can follow the detailed steps in the [PagerDuty Incident Blueprint](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/incident-management/pagerduty).
+Ensure that your **PagerDuty incident blueprint** is properly configured to map incidents to the correct services(gitHub).
+This includes defining the appropriate properties and relations for incidents.Follow this [PagerDuty Incident Blueprint Setup Link](https://docs.getport.io/build-your-software-catalog/sync-data-to-catalog/incident-management/pagerduty#incident-blueprint-setup) to implement.

-- Add the following properties to capture incident resolution time and recovery time:
+Add the following properties to capture incident resolution time and recovery time:

 <details>
 <summary><b>Additional properties for PagerDuty Incident Blueprint (click to expand)</b></summary>